carpentries-incubator/intro-to-modern-fortran/index.md

 Fortran was created in 1957 by a team at IBM and excels with numerically intensive science code.
-Far from the punchcards, and fixed-form formatting of Fortrans early days, modern Fortran is fast, supports object orientated programming and is easy to read.
+Far from the punchcards, and fixed-form formatting of Fortran's early days, modern Fortran is fast, supports object orientated programming and is easy to read.